 Like all companies and business operations, SkiStar is exposed to various risks related to the business.
-For SkiStar, it is important to identify the risks that may prevent the company from achieving defined targets and to determine whether the risks are in line with risk propensity.
+For SkiStar, it is important to identify the risks that may prevent the Company from achieving defined targets and to determine whether the risks are in line with risk propensity.

+The majority of SkiStar’s revenues are generated in the period December to April.
+SkiStar’s operations are well adapted to seasonal variations, particularly in terms of the workforce.
 Most of the winter bookings are made before the season.
 An increased proportion of advance sales means that business transactions can be completed at an earlier point, which in turn reduces the operational risk.
-Seasonal variations are also managed by investing in snowmaking systems to guarantee skiing.
+Seasonal variations are also managed by investing in snowmaking systems to guarantee skiing early in the season.

 Dependence on climate and weather